 Does My Son/Daughter Need to Apply for a Student Visa?

 All non-European students attending Fall and/or Spring Terms must obtain a Student Visa.
-Note: Late Spring and Summer students are not required to obtain a Student Visa.
+Note: Summer program students are not required to obtain a Student Visa.
 It is the student's responsibility to apply to the Italian consulate.
 Applications and materials can be submitted to the consulate under whose jurisdiction your son/daughter's permanent address or school address falls.
 If you apply to the consulate that serves your school address, please send or take a copy of your school ID, and preferably a letter from your home school stating that you are a full-time student.